 Utah St basketball player in critical condition

 SALT LAKE CITY (AP) - A Utah State basketball player who collapsed at practice and had to be revived after he stopped breathing was in critical condition Wednesday at a Salt Lake City area hospital.

-Intermountain Medical Center spokesman Jess Gomez says Danny Berger is in critical condition Wednesday at the hospital in Murray.
+Intermountain Medical Center spokesman Jess Gomez said Danny Berger is in critical condition at the hospital in Murray.

-Utah State officials said the game scheduled for Wednesday night in Provo between Utah State and Brigham Young has been postponed because of Berger's condition.
+A game scheduled for Wednesday night between Utah State and Brigham Young in Provo has been postponed because of Berger's condition, school officials said.

 Berger, 22, collapsed on the court during a practice Tuesday in Logan, according to a spokesman for Utah State's athletic department, Zach Fisher.
 He said the school's athletic training staff performed CPR on Berger and used a defibrillator to get Berger breathing again.

 It is unknown what caused Berger to collapse.
 Fisher said tests and evaluations are ongoing and that the school will release more when information is available.

-The 22-year-old junior was born in Fort Collins, Colo., and went to high school in Medford, Ore.
+Berger was born in Fort Collins, Colo., and went to high school in Medford, Ore.
 He played basketball at Chemeketa Community College in Oregon before coming to play for Utah State.
-He is a starting forward for the Aggies.
-He averages 7.6 points per game and 3.6 rebounds.
+The junior is a starter at forward and averages 7.6 points and 3.6 rebounds a game.

-BYU's basketball team sent its thoughts and prayers to Berger through a Twitter post, as did Saint Mary's team, which beat the Aggies earlier this year.
+Even BYU's basketball team sent its thoughts and prayers to Berger through a Twitter post, as did Saint Mary's team, which beat the Aggies earlier this year.